pasqal-io/emulators/docs/CONTRIBUTING.md

 ## Setting up your development environment

-Out repo is currently not compatible with `hatch`.
+Our repo is currently not compatible with `hatch`.
 The repo installs properly using `pip` directly.

 ```shell
 pip install -e .